 - Customizable: Once you get the feel for making these ginger shots, you can customize them with what you have in the fridge.
 Try using grapefruit instead of orange or add a splash of apple cider vinegar for a zing!

-- Mentally, it will make you feel better: As noted above and by other sources like the Mayo Clinic, Vitamin C, Zinc, and other properties found in these fruits and vegetables aren’t proven effective at fighting or shortening a cold.
-But, so much of fighting a cold is staying positive (yup, mindset) so if you think a bright, colorful, “wellness shot” that burns your throat will help - it just might!
+- Mentally, it will make you feel better: As noted above and by other sources like the Mayo Clinic, Vitamin C, Zinc, and other antioxidants found in these fruits and vegetables aren't proven effective at fighting or shortening a cold.
+But, so much of fighting a cold is staying positive (yup, mindset), so if you think a bright, colorful, "wellness shot" that burns your throat will help - it just might!

 ingredients and substitutions